 - Tailor the Exam to the Company

-- Match Scale and Complexity of the Parent

 - Be More Effective

 - Be More Efficient

 - Spend More Time on Areas of Risk

-- Spend Less Time Where Company Demonstrates Risk Control-Reliability
+- Spend Less Time Where Co Demonstrates Risk Control-Reliability

 Has the Idea Worked?

 - Industry Comment Feb.
 2012: Depends on Examiner's Expertise - 2.
 Do you believe that examiners have gained a better understanding of your organization and its risks through the risk focused examination process?
 Please explain.